 - 1/4 cup applesauce or pureed pumpkin or sweet potato

-- 1 teaspoon vanilla (or 1 vanilla bean), scraped
+- 1 teaspoon vanilla extract or puree

 - 3/4 cup dried fruit (blueberries, apricots, barberries, cherries, cranberries, figs)